 Radionuclide concentrations were calculated using both LADTAP XL and STREAM2.
 Table 2 presents the calculated concentrations at the Highway 301 intersection and the Savannah, GA, water supply for the H-Area Tank Farm release.
-The LADTAP XL results used a 24-hour release duration, while the STREAM2 results were calculated for both an instantaneous and a 24-hour release.
+The LADTAP XL results used a 24 hour release duration, while the STREAM2 results were calculated for both an instantaneous and a 24 hour release.
 Flow rates in the STREAM2 calculations were assumed to be constant at both Highway 301 and Savannah, GA, while LADTAP calculations used a varying flow rate at the two points.
-The LADTAP XL 24-hour adjusted flow rate column uses the STREAM2 flow rate for ease in comparison.
+The LADTAP XL 24 hour adjusted flow rate column uses the STREAM2 flow rate for ease in comparison.
+For the 24 hour release duration, it is apparent that average concentration results from LADTAP XL are more conservative (higher) than peak concentrations derived from STREAM2.

 Table 3 presents the results for the postulated release from D-Area.
-STREAM2 calculations are shown for peak concentrations at three downstream locations and LADTAP calculations are for the 24-hour concentrated release duration.
-Since LADTAP XL is not designed to handle releases of such a short duration, results less than a 24-hour release duration are not reported for this scenario.
-LADTAP XL results could be modified using calculation data from U.S. Nuclear Regulatory Commission Regulatory Guide 1.113 (NRC 1977b) to give results for instantaneous releases, but this development work is beyond the scope of this project.
+STREAM2 calculations are shown for peak concentrations at three downstream locations and LADTAP calculations are for the 24 hour concentrated release duration.
+Since LADTAP XL is not designed to handle releases of such a short duration, results less than a 24 hour release duration are not reported for this scenario.
+LADTAP XL results could be modified using calculation data from U.S. Nuclear Regulatory Commission Regulatory Guide 1.113 (NRC 1977b) to give results for instantaneous releases, but this development work would increase manpower costs and is beyond the scope of this project.